heilcheng/medexplain-evals/docs/quickstart.rst

 Quick Start Guide
 =================

-This guide will help you get started with MEQ-Bench quickly.
+This guide will help you get started with MedExplain-Evals quickly.

 Basic Usage
 -----------